 Patients suffering from polysubstance abuse or prescription medications may be tempted to quit “cold turkey” rather than seek medical help.
 While this may work for some mild cases, it is never recommended due to the risks to patient safety.
 Gallus patients often experience notable relief within just a few minutes of starting treatment.

 With withdrawal symptoms comes decreased appetite and water consumption.
-IV therapies allow the patient to receive vital nutrients, vitamins, and water while reducing nausea or vomiting that often accompanies polysubstance withdrawal.
+IV drip therapies allow the patient to receive vital nutrients, vitamins, amino acids and water while reducing nausea or vomiting that often accompanies polysubstance withdrawal.

 During our inpatient detox, each patient has 24/7 access to premium medical and nursing care.
 Our team is monitoring their progress, comfort, and safety every step of the way.
 This qualified medical supervision allows our providers to adjust treatment as needed and prevent dangerous symptoms or side effects.